jbkunst/r-posts/GTFS-Transantiago-ggplot2/Readme.md

-Recently an study say Santiago, city where I live, has one of the best public transport system in LATAM (WAT?! define *best* please!).
+Recently an study says that Santiago, city where I live, has one of the best public transport system in LATAM (WAT?! define *best* please!).
 So I've search for some information and I found [this](http://www.siemens.com/press/pool/de/feature/2014/infrastructure-cities/2014-06-mobility-opportunity/slide-credo.pdf#page=6).
-Anyway I tried to find some related data/information and
+Anyway I tried to find some related data/information to work and I found the *Transantiago GTFS*.
 GTFS stands from *General Transit Feed Specification* and is a format for public transportation schedules and geographic data.
-And like data, is fun to use in R.

 ()